 What is Ocean Freight ?

 Ocean freight is the transportation of goods or products by sea, typically using cargo ships or vessels.
 It is a type of shipping that involves the movement of goods between ports and across oceans.
-This mode of transportation is commonly used for large shipments of goods that are too heavy or bulky to be transported by air or land.
+People commonly use this mode of transportation for shipping large goods that are too heavy or bulky to transport by air or land.

 Ocean freight involves several parties:-